Kosstraz/DividaEtImpera/README.md

 -p corresponding to --in-parts

 # USAGE
-_Exemple 1:_
+_Exemple 1:_\n
-./DividaEtImpera -db 1000000 small_image.png  ## separate the file in different file of each 1Mbytes long.
+./DividaEtImpera -db 1000000 small_image.png  ## separate the file in different file of each 1Mbytes long.\n
-./DividaEtImpera -i small_image.pngN.dei      ## here the N is any part of the sequence.
+./DividaEtImpera -i small_image.pngN.dei      ## here the N is any part of the sequence.\n
+\n

-_Exemple 2:_
+_Exemple 2:_\n
-./DividaEtImpera -dp 5 big_file.tgz.rar      ## separate the file in 5 files.
+./DividaEtImpera -dp 5 big_file.tgz.rar      ## separate the file in 5 files.\n
-./DividaEtImpera -i big_file.tgz.rarN.dei    ## here the N is any part of the sequence.
+./DividaEtImpera -i big_file.tgz.rarN.dei    ## here the N is any part of the sequence.\n

 # INFO
-The name of the file should not be greater than 26 (or 27/28 if there is many parts).
-Max parts possible is 254.
+The name of the file should not be greater than 26 (or 27/28 if there is many parts).\n Max parts possible is 254.